 The Scientist in the Classroom Partnership Program, previously the National Science Foundation GK-12 Graduate Teaching Fellows Program, began serving Metropolitan Nashville Public Schools in January 2000.
-Currently, the Scientist in the Classroom Partnership (SCP) Program is a collaboration between four educational institutions of higher learning, all within a five-mile radius of each other in Nashville, Tennessee.
-In affiliation with Metropolitan Nashville Public Schools, the participating institutions include Vanderbilt University, Fisk University, Meharry Medical College and Tennessee State University.
+Currently, the Scientist in the Classroom Partnership (SCP) Program is a collaboration between five educational institutions of higher learning, in the greater Nashville area.
+In affiliation with Metropolitan Nashville Public Schools, the participating institutions include Vanderbilt University, Fisk University, Meharry Medical College, Tennessee State University, and Middle Tennessee State University.

-The Scientist in the Classroom Partnership Program establishes partnerships between science teaching fellows (STFs) and Nashville middle school science teachers.
+The Scientist in the Classroom Partnership Program establishes partnerships between science teaching fellows (STFs) and Nashville elementary and middle school science teachers.
 The STFs are graduate students and post-doctoral fellows in science, technology, engineering, and math (STEM) who collaborate with educators in middle school science classrooms one day a week throughout the school year.
 STFs focus on working with teacher partners to develop and implement hands-on, inquiry-based activities, providing classroom demonstrations, assisting with tutoring students and directing student research projects.
-The Scientist in the Classroom Partnership Program is a partnership that benefits fellows, teachers, and students.
+The Scientist in the Classroom Partnership Program is a partnership that benefits students, fellows, and teachers.